Bertrand Russell: Later life

 In 1950, Russell attended the inaugural conference for the Congress for Cultural Freedom, a CIA-funded anti-communist organisation committed to the deployment of culture as a weapon during the Cold War.
-Russell was one of the best-known patrons of the Congress, until he resigned in 1956.
+Russell was one of the known patrons of the Congress until he resigned in 1956.

 In 1952, Russell was divorced by Spence, with whom he had been very unhappy.
 Conrad, Russell's son by Spence, did not see his father between the time of the divorce and 1968 (at which time his decision to meet his father caused a permanent breach with his mother).
 Russell married his fourth wife, Edith Finch, soon after the divorce, on 15 December 1952.
 They had known each other since 1925, and Edith had taught English at Bryn Mawr College near Philadelphia, sharing a house for 20 years with Russell's old friend Lucy Donnelly.
 Edith remained with him until his death, and, by all accounts, their marriage was a happy, close, and loving one.
-Russell's eldest son John suffered from serious mental illness, which was the source of ongoing disputes between Russell and his former wife Dora.
+Russell's eldest son John suffered from mental illness, which was the source of ongoing disputes between Russell and his former wife Dora.

-In September 1961, at the age of 89, Russell was jailed for seven days in Brixton Prison for a "breach of the peace" after taking part in an anti-nuclear demonstration in London.
-The magistrate offered to exempt him from jail if he pledged himself to "good behaviour", to which Russell replied: "No, I won't."

 In 1962 Russell played a public role in the Cuban Missile Crisis: in an exchange of telegrams with Soviet leader Nikita Khrushchev, Khrushchev assured him that the Soviet government would not be reckless.
 Russell sent this telegram to President Kennedy:

-YOUR ACTION DESPERATE.
-THREAT TO HUMAN SURVIVAL.
-NO CONCEIVABLE JUSTIFICATION.
-CIVILIZED MAN CONDEMNS IT.
-WE WILL NOT HAVE MASS MURDER.
-ULTIMATUM MEANS WAR...
-END THIS MADNESS.